VernierST/blink-diff/README.md

 * ```gammaB```

 Compare filtering: BlockOutOpacity adjusts the opacity of block-out filters, which are applied to images pre-comparison.
 Higher the opacity means fewer differences will be yielded in that region.
-Floating-region allows users to specify one or multiple 'floating regions'- areas that have to match identically but have a designated vertical and horizontal shift they match within.
+Floating-region allows users to specify one or multiple 'floating regions'- areas that have to match identically but have a designated vertical and horizontal shift for location that they can match within.
 * ```blockOutOpacity```
 *```floating-region```